neerolyte/repoproxy/README.md

  * Cache does not yet expire and it'll definitely cache stuff you don't want.
  * no test to ensure critical headers remain valid (i.e. Content-type)
+ * new files need to start returning immediately